Mercury in fiction: Modern depictions

 Even after it was discovered that Mercury is not tidally locked with the Sun, some stories continued to use the juxtaposition of the hot daytime side facing the Sun and the cold nighttime side facing away as a plot device; the 1982 short story "The Tortoise and O'Hare" by Grant Callin portrays an astronaut who struggles to stay on the night side of the terminator line in order to avoid dying from the heat of the dayside, and both the 1985 novel The Memory of Whiteness by Kim Stanley Robinson and the 2008 novel Saturn's Children by Charles Stross depict cities that move to stay in the sunrise area where it is neither too hot nor too cold.
-In general, however, most post-1965 stories focus on the generally harsh conditions of the planet.
+In general, however, most modern stories focus on the generally harsh conditions of the planet.
 Said science fiction scholar Gary Westfahl in 2021, "Barring some unexpected discovery, however, science-fictional visits to Mercury will probably remain uncommon".

 Other purposes for Mercury in modern science fiction include as a base for studying the Sun, as in the 1980 novel Sundiver by David Brin where humans attempt to determine whether there is extraterrestrial life inside the Sun.
 Similarly, the planet is used as a solar power station in the 2005 novel Mercury, part of Ben Bova's Grand Tour series.
 It is occasionally mined for minerals, as in the 1992 video game Star Control II and the 1994 short story "Cilia-of-Gold" by Stephen Baxter which also features life below the ice in a permanently shadowed region near one of the planet's poles.
 The 1973 novel Rendezvous with Rama by Arthur C. Clarke portrays the descendants of human colonists on Mercury, known as Hermians, as tough and paranoid.
 Several stories portray struggles against bureaucratic forces, as in the 1976 short story "Render unto Caesar" by Eric Vinicoff and Marcia Martin where a Mercurian colony resists United Nations influence in order to stay independent.
 A terraformed Mercury enclosed in an enormous man-made structure is depicted in the 2000 short story "Romance in Extended Time" by Tom Purdom.
 The terraforming of Mercury is also portrayed in the 2000 music album Deltron 3030 by the group of the same name.
 In the 2005 short story "Kath and Quicksilver" by Larry Niven and Brenda Cooper, Mercury is threatened by the expansion of the Sun.
 The animated television series Invader Zim from the early 2000s depicts Mercury being turned into an enormous spacecraft.
 It serves as a backdrop in the 2007 film Sunshine when one spacecraft goes into orbit around Mercury before rendezvousing with another.